 In summary, CWEB and CWEL graduates work primarily in direct services in a variety of communities throughout the state of Pennsylvania.
-They report relatively high levels of satisfaction with the supervision they receive.
-Although CWEB graduates rated all aspects of work climate slightly more negatively than CWEL graduates, in general, ratings of work climate were neutral for all long-term graduates.
-Graduates of both programs were least satisfied with staff morale.
-These findings are not surprising given the inordinate amount of stress on the Pennsylvania child welfare workforce.
+Although CWEL graduates rated all aspects of work climate slightly more negatively than CWEB graduates, in general, ratings of work climate were neutral for all long-term graduates.
+Graduates of both programs were less satisfied with information flow, suggesting that these are individuals who feel that they are not receiving vital information in a timely fashion.
+Morale was also rated on the lower end.
+This can be an important issue with regard to staff retention, as low staff morale can lead to talented employees leaving the agency.
+To address this issue, county child welfare agencies should take a close look at their organizational culture and how they are supporting their workforce in this challenging work.